akeneo/pim-community-dev/Bundle/RequireJSBundle/README.md

 ====================
 This bundle provides easy way to:

- -  generates requirejs-config file for a project;
+ -  generates require.js config file for a project;
  -  optimizes, minify and merge all JS-file into one resources.

 For details of configuration options see [RequireJS API].<br />
 For details of build options see [example.build.js].

-## Requirejs-config generation
+## Require.js config generation
 ### Configuration
-Common options for requirejs-config are placed in ```app/config.yml```:
+Common options for require.js config are placed in ```app/config.yml```:

     oro_require_js:
-        config_path: "js/require-config.js"     # relative path from document root folder to requirejs-config file
-        config:                                 # common options which will eventually get into requirejs-config file
+        config:                                 # common options which will eventually get into require.js config file
             waitSeconds: 0
             enforceDefine: true
             scriptType: 'text/javascript'